mkogundi/code-tree/README.md

 ```

 The `--target` flag defaults to the current directory, so you can omit it to analyze the active workspace.
 The command produces a JSON artifact that includes per-file structural metadata (Python, Java, and JS/TS/JSX symbols) and a dependency graph.
 By default the output is placed at `artifacts/code_tree.json`.

+For very large repositories the Streamlit UI automatically falls back to a focused dependency view to keep the graph responsive.
+Use the sidebar toggle to switch between focused and full views (full view appears only when the graph size is below the safety threshold).

 ## Streamlit UI